Herman and Katnip: Buzzy the Crow

 Buzzy's mannerisms and voice were based on what are now considered offensive stereotypes of African-Americans of the time.
 There were censorship issues related to Buzzy as a black stereotype.
 On the television series Casper and Friends, Buzzy's voice is redubbed to remove any offending content.
 Buzzy also frequently appeared in Harvey Comics' Baby Huey comic books in the 1960s and 1970s, in a rivalry with a cat resembling Katnip but of a different color.
 Sometimes, this cat was named Katsy Cat.

 Kitnip

-Kitnip is a kitten voiced by Mae Questel and Katnip’s nephew, he made his first appearance in Felineous Assault (1959), where Katnip is trying to teach him the facts of feline life, especially the art of catching mice.
+Kitnip is Katnip’s nephew, a kitten voiced by Mae Questel.
+He made his first appearance in Felineous Assault (1959), where Katnip is trying to teach him the facts of feline life, especially the art of catching mice.
 Kitnip would appear in various Baby Huey comic books from the 1960s, illustrated by Marty Taras.

 Finny

 A small yellow goldfish whose vocal effects were provided by Jack Mercer.
 Finny was introduced in the 1952 Noveltoon, Feast and Furious, where Katnip is determined to make a meal out of him after being spied through the window.
 Katnip has various plans to catch the fish but fails.
 He then tries to roast him by focusing the sun's rays through a magnifying glass.
 Finny jumps into a bottle of cooking wine.
 Katnip tries to drink him out, and they both end up being intoxicated.
 Finny would make appearances and cameos in other shorts like the 1951 Noveltoon, As the Crow Lies and the 1953 Herman and Katnip short, Of Mice and Magic.